-The Monster Energy Supercross The Official Video Game graphics are beautiful with a deep sense of immersion.
+The Monster Energy Supercross The Official Video to promote their latest video game, graphics are beautiful with a deep sense of immersion.
 Sponsor logos are prevalent throughout and even the menu system utilizes the lime green color of the Monster Energy brand.
+The video was made specially for this event, where they show how the game works and other features, and was created thanks to video production company from imaginationcreations.com.
 Tracks themselves are nicely portrayed.
 It’s easy to distinguish between the dry and wet portions of the track so you know when to slow down and when you can try drifting around the corner.
-The game features various difficulties so you can compete as either a seasoned racer or a novice.
-Progressing through the various game modes allows you level up your rider and earn “SX Credits” to purchase and unlock various components from bike handles to new rider helmets.

 Monster Energy Supercross The Official Video Game provides several game options for you to progress your rider including a career mode and time trials where it’s you against the clock.
 You can select to race either the 450cc or 250cc bikes for these modes and play solo or create a series for you and your friends to race for the championship.
 One additional feature that was added is the inclusion of a Track Editor.
 These created tracks can be shared and used in single events.
 Imagine creating a track and then challenging your friends to see who can master the track with the fastest time.